We aim to encourage and guide children to achieve their full potential in a Christian environment in which they feel safe, secure and happy.

 A new theme is introduced weekly to make the children aware of a wide variety of subjects.
 Our creative work for that week centres on the theme.
 The children are encouraged to visit the theme table and the theme is discussed in ring time.

 Children’s Creative Work

 In March, June and again in December a progress report is prepared for every child provided that he/she had been in Sunnybank for longer than 3 months.
-Parents who wish to discuss their child’s progress are free to make an appointment with the teacher or attend the parent’s evenings.
+Our Grade R learners receive a report each term based on continuous assessment.
+Parents who wish to discuss their child’s progress are free to make an appointment with the teacher or attend the parents’ evenings.

 To read or tell a child a story is one of the best investments any person can make towards a child’s development and a very rewarding experience for the reader or teller!
-Once a child is “hooked” on stories, reading will come as a natural next step in his development and that is a necessity for coping with schoolwork, etc. Children can watch videos and hear a story that way, but it cannot achieve the same result as reading.
+Once a child is “hooked” on stories, reading will come as a natural next step in his development which is a necessity for coping with schoolwork, etc. Children can watch television and “hear” a story that way, but it cannot achieve the same result as reading.